LuccaPrado/winhacks/README.md

 # winhacks
-An program for live cd to modify some windows configs
+An program for live cd to modify some windows configs, using magnifier hack and thawing deep freeze